-Jesus heals the sick on the Sabbath.
-The first people were a demon possessed man and Simon’s mother-in-law.
+Extract: Jesus healed the sick on the Sabbath.
+The first people were a demon-possessed man and Simon’s mother-in-law.
 Then the people brought all their sick to Him, but they waited until the end of the Sabbath.
 Everybody knew that the traditions do not allow healing on the Sabbath.
 Jesus, by acting contrary to the traditions, thereby powerfully condemned the traditions, as well as the Jewish system of authority, which was based on the traditions.

 After Jesus was baptized, and after He overcame the temptations of the devil for forty days in the wilderness, He began His ministry.
 He taught in various synagogues.
 “They were amazed at His teaching, for His message was with authority”.

-One Sabbath soon afterwards, while Jesus was teaching in a synagogue in Capernaum, a demon possessed man cried out with a loud voice and identified Jesus as “the Holy One of God“!
+One Sabbath soon afterward, while Jesus was teaching in a synagogue in Capernaum, a demon-possessed man cried out with a loud voice and identified Jesus as “the Holy One of God“!
 Jesus then drove the demon out.
 This happened in the synagogue in full view of everybody.

 Later that same day Jesus healed Simon’s mother-in-law, who was suffering from a high fever, but that was privately in Simon’s home.